 These common push notification types can drive traffic to your Shopify store and make sales:

 - Back-in-stock notifications—updates about product availability

-Try sharing discounts and other bonuses to keep customers interested in getting push notifications.
+Consider adding discounts and other bonuses to your Shopify marketing strategy to keep customers interested in getting push notifications.
 Shopify apps make everything easy: write your offer, set the campaign time, and the app will do the rest.

 Get more sales with push notificationsUse Push Notifications for Free